 Your Child's Immunizations: Human Papillomavirus (HPV) Vaccine

-Human papillomavirus (HPV) is a sexually transmitted disease (STD).
-It can cause genital warts and changes in the cervix that can result in cervical cancer.
-It can also lead to cancer in other areas, such as the penis, anus, and throat.
-Recent research suggests it may even be linked to cardiovascular disease in women.
+Human papillomavirus (HPV) is a virus that can cause cervical cancer as well as genital warts.
+It can spread through sex and from some types of skin-to skin-contact.
+HPV also can lead to cancer in areas such as the penis, anus, vagina, vulva, and throat.
+Recent research suggests it might be linked to cardiovascular disease in women.

-The vaccine is recommended for girls and boys 11 or 12 years old, as well as for older kids who are unvaccinated.
-If needed, kids can get the vaccine starting at age 9.
+The vaccine is recommended for girls and boys 9 to 11 years old, and for older kids who aren't yet vaccinated.

 The vaccine is given as a series of shots:

-- For children ages 9–14, it is given in two shots over a 6- to 12-month period.
+- For kids and teens ages 9–14, the HPV vaccine is given in 2 shots over a 6- to 12-month period.

-Because HPV can cause serious problems such as genital warts and some types of cancer, a vaccine is an important step in preventing infection and protecting against the spread of HPV.
-It works best when given before someone becomes sexually active.
+HPV can cause some types of cancer and genital warts.
+The vaccine is an important way to prevent infection and the spread of HPV.
+It works best when given before someone might be exposed to the virus.